-When using WordPress, it is highly likely that you will use some of the available plugins – along with incorporating their functionality in a seamless manner, WordPress also features a vast library of available plugins.
+When using WordPress, especially when learning the basics, it is highly likely that you will use some of the available plugins – along with incorporating their functionality in a seamless manner, WordPress also features a vast library of available plugins.

 In the following paragraphs, you will read what a plugin is, what it does, how it works, and the different types of plugins there are.

 What is a WordPress Plugin?